vtdinh/koi_trade_management_tool/koi_code_spec_v2_6_0.md

 ## Time & Cutoff Rules
 - Order_History timestamps = UTC-4; converted to UTC+7 via +11h.
 - Cutoff read from Position!B3 (UTC+7).
 If date-only, treat as end-of-day 23:59:59.
+- Pricing source & priority:
-- Pricing:
+  - First try Binance:
-  - If cutoff < today: fetch Binance D1 close.
+    - If cutoff < today: Binance D1 close (UTC-aligned candle close)
-  - If cutoff = today: fetch realtime ticker.
+    - If cutoff = today: Binance realtime ticker
-  - Fallback: SYMBOLUSDT -> SYMBOLUSDC -> SYMBOLBUSD.
+    - Fallback quote: SYMBOLUSDT -> SYMBOLUSDC -> SYMBOLBUSD
+  - If Binance has no price/symbol: use Exchange from Order_History (storage) for realtime price
+    - Supported: OKX, Bybit (spot ticker realtime)
+    - For historical dates on non-Binance, realtime is used as a safe fallback
   - Stablecoins (USDT/USDC/BUSD/FDUSD/TUSD) = 1.

 ## Position Building (Update_All_Position)